heilaaks/snippy/docs/dev/SCRIBBLING.md

 4. Test deleting snippets with content that is not found (TESTED)

-5. Test that empty digest does not delete snippet when there is only one snippet
+5. Test that empty digest does not delete snippet when there are two snippet (TESTED)

-6. Test that deleting snippet requires at least 16 character hash to make sure that user does not accidentally use e.g. '2' that would delete all snippets which hash is starting with '2'.

 #####################
 ## Searching snippets